tenstorrent/tt-torch/docs/src/adding_models.md

 ```

-The `path` arg should be the full path of the file in the S3 bucket.
+The `path` arg should be the full path of the file in the S3 bucket. **DO NOT use the S3 URL**

 #### Loading Files Locally

-Locally `get_file()` will pull files directly from an IRD LFS cache.
+Locally `get_file(path)` will pull files directly from an IRD LFS cache.
 The IRD LFS cache is set up to sync up with S3 bucket every 5-10 minutes.
 You will need to set the `IRD_LF_CACHE` environment variable to the appropriate address. **Contact tt-torch community leader for IRD LF cache address.**

-The file/s will be downloaded into a local cache so next time you want to access the same file we won't have to access the IRD cache.
-The default location for the local cache is `~/.cache/`.
+File/s will be downloaded into a local cache so next time you want to access the same file we won't have to load from the IRD cache or download it again.
+The default location for the local cache is `~/.cache/lfcache/`.
 If you want to redirect files to a custom cache path set the `LOCAL_LF_CACHE` env variable to the desired path.

+If you can't be granted access to the IRD LF cache you have two options:
+1. We can use `path=url` to download files. **DO NOT use the S3 URL.**
+2. We can use `path=<local_path>` where local path is a relative path of the file in your local cache (`~/.cache/lfcache/<local_path>` or `LOCAL_LF_CACHE/<local_path>`).

 #### Loading Files from CI